Pylons/pyramid_cookbook/quick_traversal/sqladdcontent.rst

 8: SQL Traversal and Adding Content
 ===================================

 Traverse through a resource tree of data stored in an RDBMS, adding folders and documents at any point.

 Background
 ==========

 We now have SQLAlchemy providing us a persistent root.
 How do we arrange an infinitely-nested URL space where URL segments point to instances of our classes, nested inside of other instances?

 SQLAlchemy, as mentioned previously, uses the adjacency list relationship to allow self-joining in a table.
 This allows a resource to store the identifier of its parent.
 With this we can make a generic "Node" model in SQLAlchemy which holds the parts needed by Pyramid's traversal.

-In a nutshell, we are giving RDBMS data Python dictionary behavior, using built-in SQLAlchemy relationships.
-This lets us define our own kinds of containers and own kinds of types, nested in any way we like.
+In a nutshell, we are giving Python dictionary behavior to RDBMS data, using built-in SQLAlchemy relationships.
+This lets us define our own kinds of containers and types, nested in any way we like.

 Goals
 =====

-- Recreate the :doc:`addcontent` and :doc:`zodb` steps, where you can add folders inside folders
+- Recreate the :doc:`addcontent` and :doc:`zodb` steps, where you can add folders inside folders.

-- Extend traversal/dictionary behavior to SQLAlchemy models
+- Extend traversal and dictionary behavior to SQLAlchemy models.

 Steps